LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

 We provided a postprocessing tool ``SNVAS_filter`` to further filter the output VCF file.
-It can be used to get a list of 1) homozygous SNVs; 2) heterozygous SNVs; 3) heterozygous SNVs with non-allele specific binding; 4) heterozygous SNVs with allele-specific binding.
+It can be used to get a list of 1) homozygous SNVs; 2) heterozygous SNVs; 3) heterozygous SNVs with non-allele specific binding; 4) heterozygous SNVs with allele-specific binding:

 1. To get a listing of all parameters, run ``SNVAS_filter -h``.